-I am guessing since you are reading this, you may be an emerging artist and want to build on what fanbase you already have and so you want to make sure that they stick around.
-So what are the benefits of releasing an album vs singles or ep vs lp, and how many songs does an ep have etc.?
+I am guessing since you are reading this you’ve been asking the question, in music what does EP stand for?
+You may be an emerging artist and want to build on what fanbase you already have and so you want to make sure that they stick around.
+So what are the benefits of releasing an lp vs ep vs album and how many songs does an EP have?

-First of all, an Ep means extended play and an album/LP means long play.
-The difference between an Ep and an album are the number of songs that will be on the tracklist and the length of the running time of the project in total.
-So now you are asking, well can an ep have 7 songs and how many does an album or LP have on it?
+The qualifying factor for an EP is whether it contains more tracks than a single but fewer than an album/LP.
+An EP means extended play and an LP means long play – an LP is essentially an album.
+The main difference between an ep and lp is the number of songs that will be on the tracklist and the length of the running time of the project in total.
+So now you are asking, well can an EP have 7 songs?
+How many songs does an album or LP have?
 Follow these guidelines below and you’ll be on the right track.

 For example, Camila Cabelo, Cardi B, Janelle Monae and Jason Derulo are all releasing singles before their albums are set to release, which is a very smart way of doing things as it keeps your fanbase interested and when the album drops, you don’t even need to ask whether it will be popular.
 Their fans will be drip-fed music, so the album will be a success – what a genius idea.

 Adele has proved this works too, as when she released her comeback single ‘Easy On Me’ ahead of her studio album ‘30’ last year and people went a little crazy for it.
 So this meant that of course, her studio album a few weeks later was a big hit too.
 Her fans couldn’t get enough.

 There are many different reasons why people will release an extended play vs album and I do think that it has something to do with whether you are an emerging artist or more of a seasoned one.

 It also has a lot to do with budget, your target audience and what exactly you want to do by releasing your music.